Fuel poverty statistics

 Fuel poverty in the UK

-The Department of Energy and Climate Change (DECC) estimates that fuel poverty affects 2.39 million households in England (2014) using the new Low Income High Costs definition.
+The Department of Business, Energy and Industrial Strategy (BEIS) estimates that fuel poverty affects 2.5 million households in England (2015) using the new Low Income High Costs definition.
 Governments in the devolved nations have retained the traditional ten percent definition, which means a household is deemed to be in fuel poverty if it needs to spend more than 10% of household income on fuel.
 The rate for each nation is shown below.
 For methodological reasons the rates across the UK cannot be summed, but it is estimated by NEA that fuel poverty affects over 4 million UK households – roughly 15.% of all households.

 |10% definition||Low income, high cost|

 |No. of FP households||% of FP households||No. of FP households||% of FP households|

 Figures relate to 2015, published by BEIS June 2017

 Figures relate to 2014, published by the Scottish Government December 2015

 Figures are projected for 2016, published by the Welsh Government 2016

 Figures related to 2011, published by the Northern Ireland Housing Executive 2014

 (*) Not applicable